 Cut out high-calorie, sweetened beverages and cut down on coffee, especially if it’s sweetened.
 Both can be dehydrating and therefore have a negative effect when trying to stay hydrated.
 Plus those extra calories and sugar are definitely not good for you.

 Did you know that sometimes “hunger” is actually thirst?
-If you’re between meals and have already had a snack, try having a glass of water first.
+If you’re between meals and have already eaten a snack, try drinking a glass of water first.
 Wait a little bit and see if you’re still hungry.

 Ah, the lovely lunch hour!
 It means you’ve made it halfway through your work day.
 Eating a healthy lunch is integral to sustaining you through the rest of your day and preventing afternoon slumps.